 Cami Del Rio has promoted to the position of Library Assistant in Half Moon Bay.
-Cami received her AA in Social Science at the College of San Mateo and started her work in public service as a caseworker for the Metropolitan Area Advisory Committee Project conducting educational workshops in English and Spanish to better serve the population of the California/Mexico border.
+Cami received her associate degree in Social Science at the College of San Mateo and started her work in public service as a caseworker for the Metropolitan Area Advisory Committee Project, conducting educational workshops to better serve the population of the California/Mexico border.
 Since Cami started working for the Libraries, she has assisted with the Incarcerated Youth Book Club, Talk Read Sing, and was a Big Lift Inspiring Summers Camp Site Coach.